Propofol: Side effects

-As with any other general anesthetic agent, propofol should be administered only where appropriately trained staff and facilities for monitoring are available, as well as proper airway management, a supply of supplemental oxygen, artificial ventilation, and cardiovascular resuscitation.
+As with any other general anesthetic agent, propofol should be administered only where appropriately trained staff and facilities for monitoring are available, with proper airway management, a supply of supplemental oxygen, artificial ventilation, and cardiovascular resuscitation.

-Because of propofol's formulation (using lecithin and soybean oil), it is prone to bacterial contamination, despite the presence of the bacterial inhibitor benzyl alcohol; consequently, some hospital facilities require the IV tubing (of continuous propofol infusions) to be changed after 12 hours.
+Because of propofol's formulation (using lecithin and soybean oil), it is prone to bacterial contamination, despite the presence of the bacterial inhibitor benzyl alcohol; consequently, some hospital facilities require the IV tubing (for continuous propofol infusions) to be changed after 12 hours.
 This is a preventive measure against microbial growth and potential infection.

 Propofol infusion syndrome

 A rare, but serious, side effect is propofol infusion syndrome.
 This potentially lethal metabolic derangement has been reported in critically ill patients after a prolonged infusion of high-dose propofol, sometimes in combination with catecholamines and/or corticosteroids.

 Interactions

 The respiratory effects of propofol are increased if given with other respiratory depressants, including benzodiazepines.

 Pharmacology

 Pharmacodynamics

-Propofol has been proposed to have several mechanisms of action, both through potentiation of GABA_{A} receptor activity and therefore acting as a GABA_{A} receptor positive allosteric modulator, thereby slowing the channel-closing time.
-At high doses, propofol may be able to activate GABA_{A} receptors in the absence of GABA, behaving as a GABA_{A} receptor agonist as well.
-Propofol analogs have been shown to also act as sodium channel blockers.
-Some research has also suggested that the endocannabinoid system may contribute significantly to propofol's anesthetic action and to its unique properties, as endocannabinoids also play an important role in the physiologic control of sleep, pain processing and emesis.
+Propofol's proposed mechanism of actionsuggests potentiation of GABA_{A} receptor activity by acting as a GABA_{A} receptor positive allosteric modulator, which slows receptor channel-closing time.
+At high doses, propofol may activate GABA_{A} receptors in the absence of GABA, behaving as a GABA_{A} receptor agonist as well.
+Propofol analogs also seem to act as sodium channel blockers.

+Some research suggested significant endocannabinoid system contributions to propofol's unique anesthetic properties, as endocannabinoids also play an important role in the physiologic control of sleep, pain processing and emesis.
 An EEG study on patients undergoing general anesthesia with propofol found that it causes a prominent reduction in the brain's information integration capacity.
+A 2026 study using Neuropixels detected hippocampus activity distinguishing sounds and recognizing language under general anesthesia with propofol.

-Propofol is an inhibitor of the enzyme fatty acid amide hydrolase, which metabolizes the endocannabinoid anandamide (AEA).
+Propofol inhibits fatty acid amide hydrolase, which metabolizes the endocannabinoid anandamide (AEA).
 Activation of the endocannabinoid system by propofol, possibly via inhibition of AEA catabolism, generates a significant increase in the whole-brain content of AEA, contributing to the sedative properties of propofol via CB1 receptor activation.
 This may explain the psychotomimetic and antiemetic properties of propofol.
 By contrast, there is a high incidence of postoperative nausea and vomiting after administration of volatile anesthetics, which contribute to a significant decrease in the whole-brain content of AEA that can last up to forty minutes after induction.